denysdovhan/wtfjs/README.md

 JavaScript is a great language.
 It has a simple syntax, large ecosystem and, what is the most important, great community.

-At the same time, all we know that JavaScript is a quite funny language with tricky parts.
+At the same time, all we know that JavaScript is quite a funny language with tricky parts.
 Some of them can quickly turn our everyday job into hell, some of them can make us laugh out loud.

-Original idea of WTFJS belongs to [Brian Leroux](https://twitter.com/brianleroux).
+The original idea for WTFJS belongs to [Brian Leroux](https://twitter.com/brianleroux).
 This list is highly inspired by his talk [**“WTFJS”** at dotJS 2012](https://www.youtube.com/watch?v=et8xNAc2ic8):

 [![dotJS 2012 - Brian Leroux - WTFJS](https://img.youtube.com/vi/et8xNAc2ic8/0.jpg)](https://www.youtube.com/watch?v=et8xNAc2ic8)